handealptekin/algo-study/README.md

 # algo-study
-My daily algorithm struggles and solutions which may not be optima
+My daily algorithm struggles and solutions which may not be optimal